-AGU - This group is open to students in Anime as well as electronic gaming, board games, and role playing games (RPG's).
-They also sponsor gaming tournaments, film festivals and attend the "Anime Central" Convention every May.
+Anime Gamers Union (AGU) - AGU is open to students interested in Anime (Japanese animation) as well as electronic gaming, board games, and Role Playing Games (RPG's).
+They also sponsor gaming tournaments and film festivals, and attend the "Anime Central" Convention in May each year.